Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Reference educational theory about involving them

+### Outside of the scope of the project

+These are outside of the scope of this project but could be considered in the future.

+- Integration with other presentation software
+- Different chart types
+- Ability to add images to questions
+- Ability to setup multiple questions in 1 presentation

+Monetization is out of scope - consider in conclusion.

 ### Scope of the project

 This is not only a good solution for just our client, but could be useful for teachers around the country.
 With PowerPoint being a staple in the modern classroom, this tool would easily integrate within the teachers current workflow and minimal additional knowledge would be required to use it.
 This is hugely beneficial as with marking and planning teachers have very little time to learn new tools and software.

 To enable software to reach as many users as possible this software would be free with available extras at a monthly cost.
 Examples of some of extras could be, an unlimited amount of questions being created a day, or the ability to customize the color scheme to better suit the presentation.
 This would generate ongoing revenue for the company and would allow for the software to be maintained and updated.

-### Outside of the scope of the project

-These are outside of the scope of this project but could be considered in the future.

-- Security and logins
-- Monetization
-- Integration with other presentation software
-- Different chart types
-- Ability to add images to questions
-- Customization of the color scheme and layout

-Monetization is out of scope - consider in conclusion.

 ### Literature review